saeedezzati/superpower-chatgpt/README.md

 ## Chat Management for ChatGPT

 🗂 Folders and reordering for your chats: Create folders easily and organize your chats in folders.
+Assign a different color to each folder.
 Drag and drop files to reorder them or add/remove them to folders.
 Drop a file in the Trash to automatically delete it.

 🔁 Auto Sync: Never lose your chats.
 Automatically sync a copy of all your chats on ChatGPT to your computer